Do Go On - 319 - Vincent Gigante, The Oddfather

 No, I wanted a swatch.

-One of my friends had a swatch watch that was like all sorts of kind of like rainbow colors, but not.
+One of my friends had a swatch-watch that was like all sorts of, kind of like,

-And it was clear, but then had like colorful stripes on it.
+Anyway, it was just sick, and it was clear, but then had

-I was like, I want a fucking swatch watch.
+like, colorful stripes on it.
+I was like, I want

-I thought they were much more modern than that.
+the 1600s had swatch watches.
+I thought they were much more modern than

-Like probably five was Baby G watches.
+young, like probably five was Baby G watches.
+They were these big,

-Really big, thick, chunky digital watches.
+thick, you remember those?
+Really big, thick, chunky digital

-I was Christmas shopping with my brother.
+Christmas shopping with my brother.
+We're walking

-We were walking through a department store and I was like,
+through a department store

-oh, my God, Baby G watches.
+and I was like, oh my God, baby G watches.

 I wanted one of those when I was five.